 Yes, after a while you just want to see that headline figure…78% and it seems to tie in with your view on whether or not you had a good nights sleep (kinda makes the tech somewhat redundant but it’s nice to have a log of these things).
 But then the SLEEP STAGE info seems to retain a perpetual fascination.
 Members of my family all look at this data differently depending on whether or not they are athletic and looking for physical recovery, or studying and hoping for fabled gains from memory consolidation, or perhaps just looking to see at what time of the night the alcohol has worn off.

 Snoring is just one kind of those annoying ‘night noises’.
-You might sleep with someone who makes other, irritating noises whilst asleep, such as clicks or shallow breathing, and Withings doesn’t pick those up in my experience.
+You might sleep with someone who makes other, irritating noises whilst asleep, such as shallow breathing, and Withings doesn’t pick those up in my experience.
 However, it does catch the occasional beer-induced period of proper snoring as you can see in one of the charts below.

 So, there’s quite a few other views and other capabilities such as the ability to ‘edit ‘ a night’s sleep.
 The images below should all be relatively self-explanatory.
 In some way, they are all geared towards helping you understand what is happening whilst you are asleep as well as giving you a slightly more refined view as to how well you are sleeping.

 I like what Withings do with their SLEEP product.
 For Jo Bloggs, the typical consumer, it ticks most of the boxes that usually need ticking.

 It’s much better than the competing Apple BEDDIT product and cheaper too.

 Very similar information is presented in a very similar way online, like this

 Most people who I speak to about sleep data are wrong.